 Free Insulation, Boilers and Central Heating

-You do not need to be in receipt of benefits to qualify for free central heating in kent.
+You do not need to be in receipt of benefits to qualify for free home insulation in Derby.

 The government’s Energy Company Obligation scheme helps to reduce carbon emissions and tackle fuel poverty.

 A new part of the scheme called ‘flexible eligibility’ enables local authorities to set targets for energy suppliers to help fund the installation of energy-efficiency measures in qualifying households.

 You can apply for support if you live in a property that is expensive to heat, or if you or somebody living with you are vulnerable to cold.

 - Someone in your home receives a qualifying benefit